awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/efs/README.md

 pip install -r requirements.txt
 ```

 3. Run the automated script as follows.
-You can skip specifying the `efs_file_system_name` and `efs_security_group_name` if you are running the command for the first time in your account and want to use default values -
+You can skip specifying the `efs_file_system_name` and `efs_security_group_name` if you are running the command for the first time in your account and want to use default values as in option 1 below -
 ```
+# Option 1:
+python utils/auto-efs-setup.py --region $CLUSTER_REGION --cluster $CLUSTER_NAME

+# Option 2:
 export FILESYSTEM_NAME=<fs_name>
 export SG_NAME=<sg_name>